 - The block version number MUST be greater than or equal to 4. - For a block at block height height, nBits MUST be equal to ThresholdBits(height). - The block MUST pass the difficulty filter defined in § 6.4.2 'Difficulty filter' on p.
-43. - solution MUST represent a valid Equihash solution as defined in § 6.4.1 'Equihash' on p.
-42. - nTime MUST be strictly greater than the median time of the previous PoWMedianBlockSpan blocks. - The size of a block MUST be less than or equal to 2000000 bytes. - · TODO: Other rules inherited from Bitcoin.
+43. - solution MUST represent a valid Equihash solution as defined in §6.4.1 'Equihash' on p.
+42. - For each block other than the genesis block, nTime MUST be strictly greater than the median-time-past of that block.